liborty/sets/README.md

 The rest are methods of the traits SetOps, and MutSetOps e.g.:
 `let mut su = s.nonrepeat(); // new set with unique elements`
 `su.mreverse; // transformed into the opposite order`

-See tests/tests.rs for example usage.
+It is highly recommended that you read `tests/tests.rs` for examples of usage.

 ## Description